-Silhouette edges are appropriate for particle visualization.
-They help aid in the perception of spatial relationships between particles, are easy to use, can be used without precomputation time, and have nominal impact on frame rates and memory consumption.
+Silhouette edges are effective for particle visualization.
+They aid in the perception of spatial relationships between particles, are easy to use, can be used without precomputation time, and have nominal impact on frame rates and memory consumption.

-Ambient occlusion textures are also appropriate for particle visualization, however, there are several limitations that must be addressed as future work before they can more readily be used.
+Ambient occlusion textures are also effective for particle visualization, however, there are several limitations that must be addressed as future work before they can be more readily used.
 These limitations include precomputation time, run time memory usage, and restriction to static data that will not be cropped during rendering.
 Despite these limitations, there are some positive aspects of using ambient occlusion textures.
 During run time, there is little impact on frame rates allowing the user the ability to inspect the data interactively.
 There is also no need to have a user make choices about lighting conditions that could spoil the rendering and require recomputation of the textures.
-Most importantly, the human perception system can more easily perceive the macro structure of the particles by utilizing an illumination technique that makes use of global position information.
+Most importantly, domain scientists were more easily able to perceive the macro structure of the particles by utilizing an illumination technique that makes use of global position information.